Lindesnes Lighthouse MuseumVest-Agder , Noruega

-Lindesnes lighthouse in webcam, is famous for being the first lighthouse in Norway.
-The lighthouse you see online, was lit first lit on 27.
-February 1656.
-At first, the light consisted of 30 candles on top of a three-story tower.
-This method has been proven inefficient and the lighthouse stopped operating after the first few weeks of use.
+At first, the light of the Lindesnes lighthouse in this online camera consisted of 30 candles on top of a three-story tower.
+This method proved ineffective and the beacon online stopped working after the first few weeks of use.

-Much later on, in 1725, the lighthouse in the live camera, was reopened.
-In 1822, the lighthouse was rebuilt as a coalflare lighthouse and got the famous lens, which concentrated and directed the light of the burning coal.
-The stone tower of the lighthouse in web camera, was replaced with a cast-iron one.
-The last improvement came in 1920, when the lighthouse was equipped with a fog siren and a diaphone.
+Much later, in 1725, the lighthouse in the online live camera was opened again.
+In 1822, it was rebuilt as a torch and received the famous lens, which concentrated and directed the light of burning coals.
+The stone tower of the lighthouse in the web camera has been replaced with a cast iron one.
+The last improvement took place in 1920, when the lighthouse was equipped with an anti-fog siren and a diaphone.

 The Lindesnes lighthouse, which the webcam is aimed at, is located on the extreme southern point of continental Norway and is the oldest surviving lighthouse in the country.
 The location and history of the lighthouse is of great interest to tourists and has over 100,000 visitors every year.

 Located among the fog and stormy waters of the North and Baltic Seas in the southern part of the Scandinavian Peninsula, the operating Lindesnes lighthouse in the online camera has been preventing the death of ships for 300 years.
 It was the unfavorable weather conditions that served as the decisive factor in the appearance of this small in height (slightly more than 16 m), but the most important strategic object.

 In the recent past, a lighthouse keeper was constantly working at the Lindesnes lighthouse in a live broadcast, watching the navigation system, but since 2003, the lighthouse switched to automatic mode.